Ninomoriaty/circPipe/docs/contents/parameters.rst

 ^^^^^^^^^^^^^

     (paths to references, softwares and special environments.
-Only need to be set at the first time you run the pipeline) .
+Only need to be set at the first time you run the pipeline.We recommanded users to build a fixed config profile based on their own service,    for instance, named ``C2.config``, and use the paratemeter ``--profile C2.config`` to invoke these parameters.) .

 +--------------+-----------------+----------------+
 | Name         | Example/Default | Description    |